-This page describes how to use the web preview feature in Google Cloud Shell.
-This feature allows you to run web applications on the Cloud Shell virtual machine instance and preview them from the Google Cloud Platform Console.
+This page describes how to use the web preview feature in Cloud Shell.
+This feature allows you to run web applications on the Cloud Shell virtual machine instance and preview them from the Google Cloud console.

 To start a simple Python HTTP server from the Cloud Shell command prompt: